benbhall/benbhall.github.io/_pages/ai-dev-faq.md

 - Adding a simple API endpoint
 - Explaining an error message

+**The "Flash" shortcut:**
+You *can* use cheaper models for complex tasks if **you** do the reasoning first.
+If you break a massive architecture downward into tiny, specific steps (effectively treating the AI as a fast typist), Flash works fine.
+You are trading your planning time to save execution cost.

 If your model writes code that compiles but introduces subtle bugs, you probably need a model with better reasoning.

 {% for item in site.data.faq %}